Smartphone cameras are constantly evolving and improving. They don’t have as many limitations for photography as they used to.

 Remember that the longer your shutter speed, the longer and brighter the light trails.
-In most cases, you’ll need at least 6 seconds to get decent streaks.
+In most cases, you’ll need at least 6 seconds to get decent trails.

-In most cases, long exposure only works when its dark because there’s too much light going through the aperture.
-So if you shoot in the daytime, you’ll most likely end up with overexposed images.
+In most cases, long exposure only works in low lighting.
+If you shoot iPhone long exposures during the day, you’ll often end up with overexposed images.

-ND filters come in different optical densities which signify how much light any particular filter lets in.
-For instance, ND2 has an optical density of 0.3 which is equivalent to 1 f-stop reduction.
-Then it goes up to 4 with an optical density of 0.6 and 2 f-stop reductions and so on.
+ND filters come in different optical densities, which affects how much light they let through.
+For example, ND2 has an optical density of 0.3.
+This is equivalent to 1 f-stop reduction.
+ND4 has an optical density of 0.6 and 2 f-stop reductions and so on.

-To keep it simple, remember that the higher the number, the lesser light it lets in.
+To keep it simple, remember that the higher the number, the less light that gets through.

-There are special ND filters for smartphones that typically range from ND2 to ND400.
-But you can also use regular ND filters typically used for full-size cameras.
+There are special ND filters for smartphones that range from ND2 to ND400.
+But you can also use regular ND filters used for full-size cameras.

-They won’t fit on your camera lens since they’re big.
-But you can always hold them up while taking photos and they will still work.
+They won’t fit on your phone’s camera lens since they’re meant to fit larger lenses.
+But you can always hold them up to your lens while taking photos.

-In most cases, anything between ND 16 to ND64 is enough to create a long exposure image in daylight.
-On an overcast day, ND16 would suffice, but ND64 or higher may be needed if you shoot in bright sunlight.
+In most cases, anything between ND16 to ND64 is enough to create a long exposure image in daylight.
+On an overcast day, ND16 would be sufficient.
+But you might need ND64 or higher if you shoot in bright sunlight.

-Long exposure is also the best technique to try light painting.
-It uses the same concept of capturing the movement of lights at night by opening the shutter for a long time.
-The only difference is that you get to control the movement of the light this time.
+Long exposure is also a great technique to try light painting.
+Light painting uses the same concept of capturing the movement of lights at night by opening the shutter for a long time.
+The only difference is that you get to control the movement of the light.

 To start light painting, place your phone on a tripod and set the shutter to at least 6 seconds.
 Now activate the self-timer and get in front of the camera.

-Once the camera goes off, write something in the air with a flashlight or any small lighting equipment.
-What you’ll end up with are the light trails you created with your hand while the shutter was open.
+Once the camera goes off, “write” something in the air with a flashlight or any small torch or light source.
+You’ll end up with light trails in the shape you drew in the air.

 Remember that you’re creating a mirror image when light painting.
 In other words, everything will show up reversed in your camera when you’re drawing something.

-To avoid this issue, doodle backward so you end up with the correct picture.
+To avoid this issue, doodle backwards so you end up with the correct picture.
 This applies even when you’re writing words in the air.

-You don’t always have to place your phone on a tripod when shooting long exposures.
-If you want to experiment with different effects, you can always take it off and see what you get.
+You don’t always have to place your iPhone on a tripod when shooting long exposures.
+If you want to experiment with different effects, you can take it off and see what you get.

 For instance, you can swipe your camera in one direction while the shutter is open so you can create straight lines.
 Or you can also shoot as you’re walking towards your subject.

 Doing so creates a double image.
-It looks like you were zooming in as you were taking the shot (see photo for example).
+It looks like you were zooming in as you were taking the shot.

 No matter what you choose to do, don’t be afraid to make mistakes.
-It’s a great way to learn how the whole long exposure works and surprisingly teaches you to have more control over the process.
+It’s a great way to learn how long exposure works and gain more control over the process.

 Your long exposure shots may already look cool straight from the camera.
 But to get the most out of your photos, you’ll need to edit them.

-When editing your pictures, feel free to crank the contrast.
+When editing your pictures, feel free to crank up the contrast.
 You can also darken the blacks and the shadows to make the light streaks pop.
-But like anything, don’t overdo it as noise may start to appear.
+But don’t overdo this, as digital noise may start to appear.

 You should always make sure that you don’t lose any detail in the image when editing.
 Apart from that, you should also pay attention to the colors.
 If they start to look a bit off, dial back your adjustments.

-Creating long exposure iPhone or smartphone photos is just the first step in the process.
+Learning how to shoot long exposure with a smartphone is a great option for beginners.
 Once you become familiar with how the technique works, you’ll find it easier to do on a regular camera as well.